Besant Nagar: Bus depot

 The Besant Nagar bus terminal is used by 85 different buses making 500 trips every day.
 Around 4,000 people use the terminal every day.

 In October 2012, the Metropolitan Transport Corporation (MTC) decided to convert the Besant Nagar bus terminal into a depot.
 The depot will be 70 percent larger than the terminal.
 The depot is being built at a cost of ₹ 5 million and is expected to be completed in less than a year.
+In 2020 Besant nagar bus depot was defunct and merge with the MTC region Adyar bus depot.